 Of course, all foods and drinks last for a shorter period of time if they are not stored properly.
 But remember, tea, like a lot of other drinks, usually has a best before date and not an expiration date or use by date.
 Because of this distinction, you may safely use it to compliment your favorite meals even after the best before date has lapsed.

-How to tell if tea is bad, rotten or spoiled?
+How to tell if Tea is bad, rotten or spoiled?

-Practicing proper hygiene and food safety discipline will help prevent food borne illness.
+Practicing proper hygiene and food safety techniques will help prevent food born illness.
 Although not a perfect test, your senses are usually the most reliable instruments to tell if your tea has gone bad.
 If it has gone bad, the pleasant aroma of the leaves will be gone.
 Tea gone bad only means that the natural oils in the leaves evaporated over time and became flavorless, but before the flavor is completely gone you can just use more bags or leaves to still make a fresh pot.

-How to store tea to extend its shelf life?
+How to store Tea to extend its shelf life?

 You can help tea keep fresh longer by storing it in your freezer.
 Once prepared, tea should be stored in a tightly closed container in the refrigerator to keep out moisture and other contaminants.
 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 Is your cupboard filled with excess?
 Before your tea goes bad, try one of these suggestions:

-How long is tea good for when prepared in a dish?
+How long is Tea good for when prepared in a dish?

 How long does tea last?
 That depends.
 How long do lemons last?
 In general, tea lasts only as long as the quickest expiring ingredient in the recipe.

 What are our shelf life resources?

 *An important note about expiration dates...